 What keeps the blocks from toppling over is the ability to remember, sequence and visualize information—all of which can be difficult for a child with weak working memory skills.

 The Good News: There Are Ways to Help

 Having weak working memory creates obstacles to learning.
 But there are ways to get around these obstacles.
+You can try working memory boosters like playing cards or numbering directions.
 With help from you and supports at school, your child can build up working memory skills so learning is less of a struggle.

 Learn more about key executive functions like working memory.
 And get tips on how to help kids with executive functioning issues.